EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Changelog ==

-= 6.5.1 - February 12th, 2019 =
+= 6.5.1 - February 27th, 2019 =
-* Changed all strings from MailChimp -> Mailchimp.
+* Changed all strings from MailChimp to Mailchimp.